IUD

 Copper IUD side effects

-For some women, heavier periods.
-Some women experience cramping after insertion, while your body gets used to having the IUD.
+For some women, the experience heavier periods.
+Some women experience cramping after insertion while your body gets used to having the IUD.
 Every person is different, talk to your doctor or nurse about potential side effects.

 Common questions with IUD